Dani5inq/Port/README.md

 * Css
 * Javascript

-As I continue my learning journey this become more difficult and intresting
+As I continue my learning journey things become more difficult and intresting